Company Description: We are a national and state accredited human service agency responsive to the unique needs

 Adhere to agency/personnel and DDS, DPH and AFC policies.
 Follow emergency and on call procedures.

-Perform other duties as assigned by the AFC Director and/or Administration.
+Perform other duties as assigned by Director and/or designee.

 QUALIFICATIONS: Licensed as a Registered Nurse by the Massachusetts Board of Nursingand have at least two years’ experience in the direct care of the elderly or disabled.
 Ability to complete all initial and ongoing background checks including but not limited to: CORI, SORI, Fingerprinting, LEIE, Driving record, E-verify, Physical, PPD and licensing and/or certification checks (i.e. nursing).
 Valid US driver’s license and ready access to a vehicle.